 Over the next two years, it caused a growth in his stomach.
 We had blood and urine tests every few months to keep an eye on it.
-His stomach slowly grew larger, and at the same time he suffered from degenerating muscle waste in his legs.
+His stomach slowly grew larger, and at the same time, he suffered from degenerating muscle waste in his legs.
 We kept a close eye on this progress and knew he was not in pain.
 The vet said as long as he was eating, drinking and using his bowels and not in pain he was okay.
 He put up a great fight, until one night he lay down on the floor and looked up at us.
 We knew it was time.

 We asked the vet to come to our home, to avoid extra stress for him.
 He lay on our bed and looked up when they entered the room.
 When we were ready they let him go to sleep.
 My husband and I did not know he had gone as he never moved and was still looking at us.
 He was at peace.
 The vet later told us that he had an internal bleed.

 I always said because of our age that I would never have another dog.
 I understand that losing a beloved friend affects people in different ways.
 This article is not written to advise anyone on what is best.
 I believe that having another dog is a personal preference.
-It depends on how you feel, and your particular circumstances.
+It depends on how you feel and on your particular circumstances.

-In our situation our daughter suggested that we need another dog for security when we travel.
+In our situation, our daughter suggested that we need another dog for security when we travel.
 I knew if we did, it would have to be a completely different type of dog.
-Yes I love Blue Heelers or Australian Cattle dogs, but I could not face the thought of having another dog like Titan as I would always be comparing them.
+Yes, I love Blue Heelers or Australian Cattle dogs, but I could not face the thought of having another dog like Titan, as I would always be comparing them.

 Looking at these unwanted dogs gave my husband a little hope and the motivation he needed to do something.
 He still looked at Blue Heelers, and I tried to steer him away from them.
 We thought about choosing an older dog, about four or five years old.
 Although the best of intentions do not always work.

-In the end we found a smaller dog.
+In the end, we found a smaller dog.
 His mother a Boxer and father a Jack Russell.
-He is beautiful although he has a powerful D9 Engine beating inside his little chest.
+He is beautiful although he has a powerful D9 engine beating inside his little chest.
 He has so much strength for a little dog that he can still pull us over if we are not careful.

-In most cases the Rescue Homes charge a fee, the amount can vary between different homes and the type of dog involved in the adoption.
+In most cases, the rescue homes charge a fee.
+The amount can vary between different homes and the type of dog involved in the adoption.

 Our Beautiful Rescue Dog Adoption

 It is now nearly four months since we lost Titan and we still have bad days.
 Keizer has definitely helped us through this time.
-We have just returned from another four month trip around Australia.
+We have just returned from another four-month trip around Australia.
 And yes it was a big challenge.
-Titan's ashes have pride of place up in our van, and occasionally Keizer would go and have a little sniff at his wooden box.
-Which made us wonder if he knew something that we didn't.
+Titan's ashes have pride of place up in our van, and occasionally Keizer would go and have a little sniff at his wooden box—which made us wonder if he knew something that we didn't.

-I hope that all pet owners, really take a good look at their wonderful pets.
+I hope that all pet owners really take a good look at their wonderful pets.
 Understand their needs and if ill or in pain, think about their feelings, not your own.
-If your pet is in pain you have to be kind and let them go.
+If your pet is in pain, you have to be kind and let them go.